Cloudslab/DLSF/README.md

 ```
 For training choose any selection, placement algorithm pair.
 For execution select: *'deeprl-sel'* and *'deeprl-alloc'*.
 All model files are store in *Cloudsim/model2/* directory.

+Note:
+1. The output file *DL.txt* can be used to create a combined performance '.pickle' file using *Results/saveData.py*.
+To generate graphs, you can use *Results/resultGen.py* on the pickle file.
+However, these codes are specific to the implementation and baseline models in the paper.
+You can use your own parser from the pickle or log outputs for other QoS parameters and/or baselines.
+2. *DeepRL.py* does not produce any output.
+All interaction with the java files is done using RPC.

 ## Developer

 [Shreshth Tuli](https://www.github.com/shreshthtuli) (shreshthtuli@gmail.com)